om-mani-padme-hum/ezobjects-mysql/README.md

 };

 /**
- * Create the DatabaseRecord object -- Note: This object is not linked
+ * Create the DatabaseRecord class -- Note: This object is not linked
  * to a MySQL table directly, as it has no `tableName` property, but
  * it can be extended by EZ Objects that are linked to tables.
  */